 - Brush turkey every 30 minutes with 4 TB of melted butter.

 - Once turkey has finished cooking, brush with final 4 TB of melted butter.
 Remove turkey and rack from the roasting pan and set on a cutting board.
-Cover turkey with aluminum foil and allow to rest.
+Cover turkey with aluminum foil and allow to rest for 15 minutes.
 Slice as desired, many guests appreciate if you separate white and dark meat.

-Over two burners, place the roasting pan and over medium heat and add 2 cups of chicken broth to the roasting pan.
-In a sealable plastic container, combine 4 TB corn starch and 1 cup of Chicken Broth, seal and shake until combined.
+Over two burners, place the roasting pan and over medium heat.
+In a sealable plastic container, combine 6 TB cornstarch and 2 cups of Chicken Broth, seal and shake until combined.
 Add the mixture to the roasting pan and bring to a boil until thickened.
 Serve with turkey.